300481/300481.de/content/_index.md

 Hi, my name is Dennis and I like doing a lot of things with computers.

-My passion is to develop IT systems that are as automated as possible.
+My passion is to develop and implement IT systems that are as automated as possible.

+The tools I use are the current state of the art.

+This is my "game" while others play games.